ClearCorp/odoo-clearcorp/project_task_priority/README.rst

 Project Task Priority
 =====================

-This module was written to extend the functionality of priority of task.
+This module extends the priority of task.
+Instead of the default two levels, it allows up to six levels of priorization.

 Credits
 =======